mcembalest/loglib/docs/content/help-loglibrary.md

-# Help loglib
+# Help loglibrary

 ## Support the project

-Our project is hosted on [github](https://www.github.com/mcembalest/loglib), feel free to contribute!
+Our project is hosted on [github](https://www.github.com/mcembalest/loglibrary), feel free to contribute!

-Here are some ways you can help the loglib project:
+Here are some ways you can help the loglibrary project:

 ### Contribute knowledge